Maliksmith1203/US_States_Game/README.md

 # US_States_Game
-A game to see if you know the states in America guess the states and the gui will update to let you know if your correct or wrong keep going until you can't guess anymore when program closes it will create a csv file to show the states that you missed
+PLEASE MAKE SURE TO USE ENTIRE REPO EXCEPT CSV FILE PROGRAM WILL CREATE IF IT DON"T EXIST A game to see if you know the states in America guess the states and the gui will update to let you know if your correct or wrong keep going until you can't guess anymore when program closes it will create a csv file to show the states that you missed